-The benefits of using mobile Internet devices as the foundation for novel cyber-physical applications is growing as these devices continue to proliferate.
-Many types of cyber-physical applications are easier to implement atop mobile Internet devices compared with conventional large-scale deployments of customized hardware and software.
-Achieving this vision of building complex mobile cyber-physical applications that leverage supporting Internet services requires solutions to hard R&D challenges, including optimizing power consumption and devising software architectures that leverage the increased power of these devices.
+As mobile Internet devices continue to proliferate, the benefits of using them as the foundation for novel new cyber-physical applications is growing.
+Many types of cyber-physical applications are easier to implement on top of mobile Internet devices compared with conventional large deployments of customized hardware and software.
+Achieving this vision of building complex mobile cyber-physical applications that leverage supporting Internet services requires solutions to key R&D challenges, including optimizing power consumption and devising software architectures that leverage the increased power of these devices.